 In March 2020, the FASB issued ASU 2020-4, "Reference Rate Reform (Topic 848)" ("ASU 2020-4"), which provides optional guidance intended to ease the potential burden in accounting for the expected discontinuation of LIBOR as a reference rate in the financial markets.
 The guidance can be applied to modifications made to certain contracts to replace LIBOR with a new reference rate.
 The guidance, if elected, will permit entities to treat such modifications as the continuation of the original contract, without any required accounting reassessments or remeasurements.
 The ASU 2020-4 was effective for the Company beginning on March 12, 2020 and the Company applied the amendments prospectively through December 31, 2022.
 Because the current relief in Topic 848 may not cover a period of time during which a significant number of modifications may take place, in December 2022 the FASB issued ASU 2022-06, "Reference Rate Reform (Topic 848)".
 The amendments of this update defer the sunset date of Topic 848 from December 31, 2022, to December 31, 2024, after which entities will no longer be permitted to apply the relief in Topic 848.
-Currently, the Company has various other contracts that reference LIBOR.
-The Company has modified one contract to replace LIBOR with SOFR and elected to apply the modification accounting.
-There was no impact to the Company's interim unaudited condensed consolidated financial statements for the period ended March 31, 2023, as a result of adopting this standard.
+As of September 30, 2023, all Company's loan agreements have been amended and restated to take into effect the transition from LIBOR to the Secured Overnight Financing Rate ("SOFR") and the relevant provisions on a replacement rate.
+In addition, the Company's interest rate caps have automatically transited to 1-month Compounded SOFR on July 1, 2023 at a level of 0.64%.
+There was no impact to the Company's interim unaudited condensed consolidated financial statements for the period ended September 30, 2023, as a result of adopting this standard.